When to visit the vet?

 Aftercare

-- Regular check-ups: Examinations of prostate size, blood and urine analyses, as well as imaging procedures (X-ray/ultrasound/CT) are advisable at intervals of 3 to 6 months.
+- Regular check-ups: Examinations of prostate size, blood and urine analyses, and imaging procedures (X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions./ultrasound/computed tomography (CT)) are advisable at intervals of 3 to 6 months.

 HistopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
 This technique is used to identify the specific characteristics of diseases at the cellular level in dogs and cats. features such as the degree of differentiation, mitotic rate, and invasiveness of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. correlate with the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop..
-Highly undifferentiated tumors with high mitotic activity typically show a more aggressive biological behavior and are associated with shorter survival times.
+Tumors can develop in any part of the body and affect various functions. correlate with the Prognose.
+Highly undifferentiated Tumors with high mitotic activity typically show a more aggressive biological behavior and are associated with shorter survival times.

-Follow-up care plays a crucial role in the management of dogs with prostatic adenocarcinoma.
-Regular check-ups should be performed at intervals of 1 to 3 months, depending on the patient’s clinical condition and the chosen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Aftercare plays a crucial role in the management of dogs with prostate adenocarcinoma.
+Regular check-ups should be carried out at intervals of 1 to 3 months, depending on the patient’s clinical condition and the chosen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
 These examinations include:

-Clinical evaluation with particular attention to urination and defecation behavior, pain assessment, and neurological status.
-The quality of life should be systematically recorded, for example, through validated questionnaires or scoring systems.
+Clinical evaluation with particular attention to Urinary urgency and bowel movement behavior, pain assessment, and neurological status.
+The quality of life should be systematically recorded, for example using validated questionnaires or scoring systems.

 Imaging procedures to assess the response to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and for early detection of recurrences or metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+Therapies can be medicinal, surgical, or through other medical interventions. and for the early detection of relapses or metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body..
-Thoracic radiographs, abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
-It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. sonography, and, if necessary, CT/MRI examinations should be performed at regular intervals.
+Thorax X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions., abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
+It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. sonography / ultrasoundSonography / ultrasound, also called ultrasound examination, is an imaging technique that uses sound waves to create images of the inside of the body.
+It is used for diagnostic purposes in veterinary medicine, including the examination of soft tissue structures., and, if necessary, computed tomography (CT)Computed tomography (CT) is an imaging technique that uses X-rays and computer technology to create cross-sectional images of the body.
+It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions./MRI examinations should be performed at regular intervals.

 Prevention

-There is no guaranteed method for preventing prostatic adenocarcinoma in dogs, but castration reduces the risk of other prostate diseases, which indirectly facilitates early detection.
-From middle age onwards, male dogs should be examined rectally on a regular basis to detect changes early.
-Symptoms such as difficulty passing feces or urine, blood in the urine, or lameness in the hindquarters must be taken seriously.
+There is no guaranteed method for the preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of prostate adenocarcinoma in dogs; however, castration/neutering reduces the risk of other prostate diseases, thereby indirectly facilitating early detection.
+From middle age onwards, male dogs should be examined rectally regularly to detect changes early.
+Symptoms such as difficulty passing stool or urine, blood in the urine, or lameness in the hindquarters must be taken seriously.
 A healthy diet, normal body weight, and sufficient exercise promote general health.
-Genetic predispositions should be taken into account when selecting breeding animals.
+Genetic predispositions should be considered in breeding selection.
 Early veterinary check-ups are the most important preventive approach.

 Outlook on current research

-Research on prostatic adenocarcinoma in dogs has made significant progress in recent years, opening up new diagnostic and therapeutic perspectives.
-Current research focuses on molecular characterization, innovative therapeutic approaches, and translational aspects.
+Research on prostate adenocarcinoma in dogs has made significant progress in recent years, opening up new diagnostic and therapeutic perspectives.
+Current research focuses on molecular characterization, innovative therapy approaches, and translational aspects.

 In the field of imaging, new techniques such as molecular imaging with tumor-specific tracers are being developed.
 PET-CT scans with radiotracers such as 18F-FDG or more specific markers could improve the sensitivity and specificity of tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. diagnostics and metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+Tumors can develop in any part of the body and affect various functions. diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. and metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body. screening.

 Translational research approaches are becoming increasingly important.
 CanineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. prostate carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
 Carcinomas are the most common form of cancer. has remarkable similarities to aggressive, androgen-independent prostate carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
 Carcinomas are the most common form of cancer. in humans and could therefore serve as a natural model for this difficult-to-treat disease.
 Comparative studies that examine molecular and clinical aspects in dogs and humans in parallel could lead to new insights for both species.